priidupaomets/gittest3/README.md

 # gittest3
-See on giti testimise repo
+See on giti testimise repo.

+Uus rida